shopsys/shopsys/docs/cookbook/create-basic-grid.md

 ```

 ## 4. Sort rows
-Now we see data as we want, but it would be nice to be able to adjust the view from the users perspective.
+Now, we see data as we want, but it would be nice to be able to adjust the view from the user's perspective.
-We may want to ease finding of a certain salesman by allowing to sort rows by name or date of creation.
+We may want to ease the finding of a certain salesman by allowing to sort rows by name or date of creation.

-A default order will be by date with newest salesmen at the top.
+A default order will be by date with the newest salesmen at the top.

 ```diff
 // src/Grid/Salesman/SalesmanGridFactory